Vishnuprasath18/Aws-cloud-image-copy-project/README.md

 - Go to the S3 console and upload an image to `source-bucket-yourname`.
 - Check the `destination-bucket-yourname` — the image should be copied automatically!

-Want me to help with permissions or testing?
-Let me know! 🚀